anusii/podnotes/README.md

 activity.
-To obtain a WebID for yourself, visit our experimental [Australian Solid Community Pod Server](https://pods.solidcommunity.au/.account/login/password/register/) or any one of the available Solid servers world wide.
+To obtain a WebID for yourself, visit our experimental [Australian Solid Community Pod Server](https://pods.solidcommunity.au/.account/login/password/register/) or any one of the available [Pod Providers](https://solidproject.org/users/get-a-pod) world wide.
 On clicking the Login button your browser will popup to authenticate you on the Solid server of choice, not on the device.
 The device does not get to know your login details.

 <div align="center">
 	<img